miekg/lboverlay/README.md

     service1.example.org.
 IN	SRV	0 0 8080 host1.example.org.
     service1.example.org.
 IN	SRV	0 0 8080 host2.example.org.
     service2.example.org.
-IN	SRV	0 0 8082 host3.example.org.
+IN	SRV	0 0 8082 host1.example.org.

 And of course the IP addresses of these should also be available in the same zone file/backend.

     host1.example.org.
 IN	A 127.0.0.1
     host2.example.org.
 IN	A 127.0.0.2
-    host3.example.org.
-IN	A 127.0.0.3

-The above information essentially describes 2 cluster with the following IP:ports.
+The above information essentially describes 2 cluster with the following hostnames , IP addresses and port.

-* `service1` with 127.0.0.1:8080 and 127.0.0.2:8080
+* `service1` with `host1.example.org` (127.0.0.1:8080) and `host2.example.org` (127.0.0.2:8080)
-* `service2` with 127.0.0.3:8082
+* `service2` with `host1.example.org` (127.0.0.1:8082)

 Priority and weight are ignored currently for handing out the SRV records.

-The matching *lboverlay* will do will then work as follows:
+The matching *lboverlay* will then work as follows:

 1. A health check update is received which says "host1.example.org port 8080" is unhealthy.
 2. A query for `service1.example.org.
 IN A` comes in.
 3. *lboverlay* queries the backend for `service1.example.org.
 IN SRV`.
    * It notes the port numbers in the SRV records.
-   * It used SRV target domain to map the health check data to and removes unhealthy ones.
+   * It used SRV target domain (and port number) to map the health check data to and removes unhealthy ones.
    * It resolves the remaining names to A records.
 4. Reply with the remaining addresses and set the TTLs to a 5s value.

-The *lboverlay* will handle the following record types and will use the health check data: A, AAAA, MX, and SRV.

-In case the backend _does not have_ SRV records, the original qtype is used to get the data, it's then let through as-is.
+The *lboverlay* will handle all record types, but the backend MUST return SRV records for things to work.
+In case the backend *does not have* SRV records, the original qtype is used to get the data, it's then let through as-is.

 ## Syntax